 ERA hub image

-Important changes to eligibility rules will mean that statutory sick pay (SSP) will be available to many more people.
+Important changes to eligibility rules mean that statutory sick pay (SSP) is now available to many more people.

-Three important changes to the eligibility rules that govern statutory sick pay (SSP) entitlement will significantly increase the number of individuals who will be entitled to such pay and the number of absences that will qualify for SSP.
-With these changes expected to come into force in April 2026, employers should start preparing for these reforms now.
+Important changes to the eligibility rules that govern statutory sick pay (SSP) entitlement have significantly increased the number of individuals who are entitled to such pay and the number of absences that qualify for SSP.

-An employee or worker (where eligible for SSP) who is absent from work due to sickness is not entitled to receive SSP until the fourth qualifying day of their absence.
-They must also earn above the Lower Earnings Limit (£125 per week from 6 April 2025) in order to be eligible.
+An employee or worker (where eligible for SSP) who was absent from work due to sickness was not entitled to receive SSP until the fourth qualifying day of their absence.
+They also had to earn above the Lower Earnings Limit (£125 per week until 5 April 2026) in order to be eligible.

-SSP entitlement will start on the first qualifying day of absence, rather than the fourth day.
-This will significantly impact on organisations that experience high levels of short term absences, many of which would not currently qualify for SSP.
+SSP entitlement now starts on the first qualifying day of absence, rather than the fourth day.
+This will significantly impact on organisations that experience high levels of short term absences, many of which would not have previously qualified for SSP.

-In addition, SSP will be available to those who earn below the Lower Earnings Limit.
-The rate of SSP will also change – individuals will receive a flat rate of SSP (£118.75 per week from 6 April 2025) or 80% of their normal weekly earnings, whichever is lower.
+In addition, SSP is now available to those who earn below the Lower Earnings Limit.
+The rate of SSP has also changed – individuals should now receive a flat rate of SSP (initially £123.25 per week from 6 April 2026) or 80% of their normal weekly earnings, whichever is lower.

 We have picked out below some considerations for employers: